bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 &ldquo;Tess is good people,&rdquo; he continued, sliding a chair away from her, and sitting in it, seemingly oblivious to Veronica&rsquo;s attempts to extricate herself from the interaction.
 She hoped this was not the same guy who had bothered her earlier.

 &ldquo;Relax, there.
 I&rsquo;m not going to hurt you,&rdquo; the man continued, leaning away from her slightly, &ldquo;Have you ever compared yak cheese to goat cheese?
-One would think that they are the same ingredient, but my favorite is an even mixture served with honey&hellip;&rdquo;
+One would think that they are the same ingredient, but my favorite is an even mixture served as a thin spread on sourdough, topped with honey&hellip;&rdquo;

 Veronica started to relax, as she realized that this man seemed to not care whether she was listening or not.
-Veronica surprised herself when she started to chime in with some of her favorite ettiquette approaches for serving royalty.
+Veronica surprised herself when she started to chime in with some of her favorite ettiquette approaches to serving exotic cheeses to royalty.

 &ldquo;So, you&rsquo;ve met Brian,&rdquo; Tess chuckled, approaching the table.
-She pulled up a chair between her and the man, &ldquo;Brian, mind if I steal her away?&rdquo;
+She pulled up a chair between her and the man, &ldquo;Brian, mind if I steal her away?&rdquo; Veronica noticed Brian flinch when Tess's elbow brushed his.

 &ldquo;Only if you get Kathy for me,&rdquo; Brian responded with a chuckle.